IP Licence Agreement Solicitors

 Our solicitors experience includes :-

 - Intellectual Property Rights (IPR) licence contracts

 - Design rights licences

 - End user licence agreements

 We are a specialist legal firm for licence agreements bringing to you benefits which include:

 - We have probably dealt with similar issues before.
 We can consider the surrounding structure in which the licence will operate.
-For example we have the expertise to review the commercials for the joint venture agreement, collaboration agreement, franchise agreement or business sale of which the licence agreement forms part.

 - We act for businesses of all sizes.
 We find clients of the larger law firms are attracted to us because they know they will be welcomed by us and receive better value for money.